Ring Alarm Review

 No Silent Arming/Disarming Feature

-When you disarm the system, the base station practically yells “DISARMED,” which can be disturbing.
+When you disarm the system, the base station practically shouts “DISARMED,” which can be jarring.
 More than once, it prematurely woke our toddler.
 (A fate worse than death.)
-And when leaving a window open at night, Ring says, “SENSORS REQUIRE BYPASS … HOME AND ARMED.”
+When leaving a window open at night, Ring announces, “SENSORS REQUIRE BYPASS … HOME AND ARMED.”
 So if you’re looking for stealth, this isn’t it.
-It would be great if Ring offered silent arming/disarming.
+It would be ideal if Ring offered silent arming and disarming options.

 Three-Second Delay on Panic Buttons

-Those keypad panic buttons mentioned earlier are nice to have, but you have to hold them down for a full three seconds in order for them to work.
-That may not sound very long, but it sure is if your house is on fire, or if there’s a prowler breaking in.
-A two-second delay would be better.
+Those keypad panic buttons mentioned earlier are helpful to have, but you must hold them down for a full three seconds for them to activate.
+That may not sound very long, but it certainly feels like it if your house is on fire or if there’s an intruder breaking in.
+A two-second delay would be more practical.

 Ring Video Doorbells and Ring Cams